Cosmology (MKTP5)

 Exam review:

+TBD.
 Two or three days after the exam.
-Date TBD

 Admission to the exam:

-Attend at least 50% of the tutorials AND gain 3 points by: Presenting an exercise (1 point) or actively participating in the discussion during the tutorials (max 1 point per tutorial).
-If participation is below 30%, it is required to hand in 3 full exercise sheets that will be graded.
+Attend at least 70% of the tutorials AND gain 5 points in different tutorials by: Presenting an exercise (1 point) or actively participating in the discussion during the tutorials (max 1 point).
+If participation is below 70%, it is required to hand in 3 full exercise sheets (before their discussion during the tutorials) that will be graded.

 Lehre, Studium und Forschung: